atdixon/thurber/README.md

       Incrementally refactor your pipeline to Clojure or back to Java.
 * **Not Afraid of Java Interop**
     * Wherever Clojure's [Java Interop](https://clojure.org/reference/java_interop)
-      is performant and works cleanly with Beam's fluent API, encourage it; facade functions are simple to create and left to your own domain-specific implementations.
+      is performant and works cleanly with Beam's fluent API, encourage it; facade/sugar functions are simple to create and left to your own domain-specific implementations.
 * **Completeness**
     * Support all Beam capabilities (Transforms, State &amp; Timers, Side Inputs,